mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 the enythba has been known to cannibalise these lost limbs.

 Enythba are able to sequester themselves in surprisingly small places.
-Their limbs fold close to their body and they appear to ‘deflate’, drastically reducing their size.
+Their limbs fold close to their body and they appear to 'deflate', drastically reducing their size.
 The only solid part on their body are the pincers, which can be seen protruding from underwater caves.
 Adult males are the larger of the species and mating displays are often